opal/opal/docs/rails.md

----
-title: Rails
----

-## Opal in a Rails application
+# Opal in a Rails application

 Add Opal to your Gemfile: